 Suspensions of driver's licenses for failure to appear remain in full force and effect until the defendant appears.
-Courts are not obligated to contact defendants about existing suspensions.
+Courts are not obligated to contact defendants about 2b(g)(2)."
+A copy of the payment contract needs to be transmitted to the DMV with the verification of satisfaction.